vmware-tanzu/velero/site/docs/v1.3.2/how-velero-works.md

 ## Set a backup to expire

-When you create a backup, you can specify a TTL by adding the flag `--ttl <DURATION>`.
+When you create a backup, you can specify a TTL (time to live) by adding the flag `--ttl <DURATION>`.
 If Velero sees that an existing backup resource is expired, it removes:

 * The backup resource
 * The backup file from cloud object storage
 * All PersistentVolume snapshots
 * All associated Restores

+The TTL flag allows the user to specify the backup retention period with the value specified in hours, minutes and seconds in the form `--ttl 24h0m0s`.
+If not specified, a default TTL value of 30 days will be applied.

 ## Object storage sync